 OpsMx Solution Benefits

 Validate and rollout service update with low risk to production: With the OpsMx real-time analysis, validate the service update beyond the basic container health check.
-OpsMx compares the new version of the service to the production baseline characteristics during the rolling update to calculate safety score which accurately reflect the risks of the new version.
+OpsMx compares the new version of the service to the production baseline characteristics during the rolling update to calculate safety score which accurately reflect the risks of the latest version.
 Hence, if the safety score is above the pass threshold, the OpsMx can be configured to allow the Kubernetes to do a complete rollout of the update with more certainty or terminate the rollout if the release fails the analysis.

 - Identify root cause of issues with the microservice update: OpsMx microservice update risk assessment report provides a very detailed sub-score for components of each microservice across various metrics group.
-If there are any significant deviation or issues found between the new version and the baseline version, OpsMx can be configured to stop the rollout.
+If there are any significant deviation or issues found between the latest version and the baseline version, OpsMx can be configured to stop the rollout.
 OpsMx automatically provides root cause analysis including offending code commit.
-OpsMx does in-depth analysis including interactions between various micro services and transactions to narrow down the problematic microservice.
+OpsMx does in-depth analysis including interactions between various microservices and transactions to narrow down the problematic microservice.
 OpsMx thus saves DevOps team’s time with the fully automated issue and root cause identification.

 - Automated, scalable and less error-prone: OpsMx microservice rolling update risk assessment is fully automated and can analyze 1000s of metrics for every update through integration into existing data monitoring and collection tools.
 OpsMx can analyze known services or unknown new services.
-OpsMx machine learns the microservice characteristics to evaluate the new version of that service.
+OpsMx machine learns the microservice characteristics to evaluate the latest version of that service.
 The OpsMx solution is scalable, consistent and less error-prone providing DevOps engineers a very reliable method to perform rolling updates of Docker applications.

 The OpsMx provides an effective data-driven automated real-time solution for validating new Docker application rolling update using Kubernetes.
-The OpsMx solution integrates with Kubernetes for analysis during the rollout of the new version.
+The OpsMx solution integrates with Kubernetes for analysis during the rollout of the latest version.
 With the OpsMx solution, DevOps team can reliably validate and rollout microservices updates with low risk for deployment, scale to validate multiple deployments a day, reduce the time for analysis and debugging issues and reduce human errors in release decisions for multiple microservices-based applications.
 Overall, OpsMx solution lowers business risk due to bad deployments and makes rolling update safer.